s-rizvi/The-Open-Love-Letter-Project/README.md

 * The aesthetics of order, symmetry, and awe

 It’s a call to remember:
-That knowledge is a form of worship.
+That the pursuit of knowledge is a form of worship.
 That silence is sometimes the answer.
 That even fractals obey God.
 And that longing for God — is already closeness.